 Customer experience is more than just customer service.
-It includes everything that creates an impression of your business throughout your customers' whole journey, from research, to purchase, to using the product or service and any follow up maintenance or issues.
+It includes everything that creates an impression of your business throughout your customers' whole journey, from research, to purchase, to using the product or service and any follow up maintenance.
 You can gather customer feedback along this journey to see what’s working and what’s not by using customer feedback software.

 What makes a great customer experience?

-First of all you need to define what a “great customer experience” is for your business as all customers will have a different idea of what this means.
-Gathering information from them using a feedback tool will help establish how they rate your business and create an overview about the experience you’re currently providing.
+First of all, you need to define what a “great customer experience” is for your specific business.
+Gathering information from them using a customer feedback tool that will help establish how they rate your business and create an overview about the experience you’re currently providing.

-People generally consider many variables when defining a great customer experience.
-They generally want things to be seamless from purchase through to delivery, they want the information they need easily accessible and more often they’re looking for something extra to help your business to stand out.
+People consider many variables when defining a great customer experience.
+They generally want things to be seamless from purchase through to delivery, they want the information they need to be easily accessible and more often than not, they’re looking for something extra to help differentiate your business from the competition..

-The benefit of ensuring great customer experiences is that 86% of customers are willing to pay more for a better experience.
+The benefit of ensuring great customer experiences is that most customers are willing to pay more for a better experience.
 They’re also more likely to stay loyal and recommend your business to their friends and family.
 So understanding what your customers think and want is a valuable investment.

 1. Envision a clear and consistent customer experience strategy

 Often this vision will tie back to your company values to create consistency across all areas of your business.
-It also needs to be clear enough that all team members know it and use it as a guide as to whether their actions and decisions are aligned with the customer experience strategy.
+It also needs to be clear enough that all team members know it and use it as a guide for aligning their actions and decisions with the customer experience strategy.